LennaHammer/LennaHammer.github.io/_posts/2024-01-25-How-to-use-Coq.md

    - destruct/case, induction/elim.
 5. Equality of inductive types: f_equal, discriminate, injection, inversion.

-see also https://coq.inria.fr/tutorial/ for more information
+See also https://coq.inria.fr/tutorial/ for more information.

 ## Logical Systems